Most of us wish cleaning fish was as fun as catching them.

 Sharping an electric fillet knife is probably the easiest among all other sharpening techniques.
 With this method that I’m about to show you, you can sharpen any serrated edge knife and don’t even have to take out the blade.

 All you need is a Block knife sharpener.
 These are American-made sharpeners made specifically for electric fillet knives.
 It’s a hand-held device that’ll sharpen any type of serrated edge blade.

 Whether it’s your pocket knife, kitchen knife, scissors, or garden tools, you can sharpen them all.
 Simply turn on the knife and roll back and forth in the middle to get the pins vibrating.
 The result will make your cheap fillet knife scary sharp.

 Before you use one, you need to make sure the blade is flexible.
 This will help you to get under the skin as you slide it away from the meat.
 I rarely use the traditional knife, because when you catch a lot of fish, the fillet knife can save you a lot of time.

 For starters, you would want to do three things.
 Remove the skin, have two fillets and then remove the rib cage.
 You can do all three things with a fillet knife.
 First of all, get the fish.

 Place it on top of a cutting board and start cutting right beneath the head.
-You don’t want to push too hard because it’s use an electric knife because it will go all the way and you don’t want that.

 Start cutting and stop when you hit the backbone.
 Then once you hit the backbone, turn your knife slide the knife along the backbone, and cut through the ribs.
 Stop right before the tail fin and repeat the process to get a boneless fillet.